-We may retain third-party service providers to perform a variety of functions related to the sale and distribution of any or all of our products CTx-1301, CTx-1302, and CTx-2103, if approved, key aspects of which will be out of our direct control.
+We may retain additional third-party service providers to perform a variety of functions related to the sale and distribution of any or all of our products, including CTx-1301, CTx-1302, and CTx-2103, if approved, key aspects of which will be out of our direct control.
 These service providers may provide key services related to distribution, customer service, accounts receivable management and cash collection.

-We would substantially rely on these third-party providers to perform services for us.
+We will substantially rely on Indegene and will substantially rely on any future third-party providers to perform services for us.
 If these third-party service providers fail to comply with applicable laws and regulations, fail to meet expected deadlines, or otherwise do not carry out their contractual duties to us, our ability to deliver product to meet commercial demand may be significantly impaired.
 In addition, we may engage third parties to perform various other services for us relating to adverse event reporting, safety database management, fulfillment of requests for medical information regarding our product candidates and related services.
 If the quality or accuracy of the data maintained by these service providers is insufficient or if they fail to comply with various requirements, we could be subject to regulatory sanctions.